Peter Collins (organ builder)

 Peter Collins (1941 – 24 October 2015) was an English pipe organ builder based in Melton Mowbray, Leicestershire.
 He specialised in tracker action organs.
 Collins was an advocate of computer-aided design, using it to produce compact instruments and to control material costs.

-Collins founded his company in 1964.
-Prior to that, he worked in another established organ building firm.
-He built organs varying in size from one stop to over 50 stops.
-The company entered a creditors voluntary liquidation on 20 January 2017.
+Collins served his apprenticeship with Bishops of London, but became disillusioned with the conservatism of English organ building, so left for further training with Rieger, in Austria.
+On his return in 1964 he started a small company near St. Albans.
+His first notable instrument was a classically-voiced, free-standing tracker instrument for St. Faith's church, Shellingford, Oxfordshire.
+Over time he moved first to Redbourn, then to the company's long-term home in Melton Mowbray, Leicestershire.